BrightspaceUI/core/components/collapsible-panel/README.md

 ### Keyboard behaviour

 On focus, a focus ring (blue border) goes around the clickable area of the component.
 When collapsed, this area is the entire panel; when expanded, it's only the header.
-Once focused, using the `Enter` and `Space` keys, allows the user to toggle between the show and hide states.
+When focused, users can expand or collapse the panel using the `Enter` or `Space` key.

 Any focusable actions placed in the `actions` slot will receive focus after the panel recevies focus.
 The open/close icon beside the `actions` slot looks like a button, but is an indicator of component state.
 It will not receive focus like a typical button.